senlin/pinyin-slugs/readme.txt

 = WPML Compatible =

-The Pinyin Slugs plugin has received the [WPML Certification of Compatibility](https://wpml.org/plugin/pinyin-slugs/).
+The Pinyin Slugs plugin has received the [WPML Certification of Compatibility](https://wpml.org/plugin/pinyin-slugs/) and is featured on the WPML website with the article [How to Build a WordPress Website in China and Reach an International Audience](https://wpml.org/documentation/how-to-build-a-wordpress-site-in-china/).

 == Installation ==